Bethal

 Bethal (/bɛθʌl/) is a farming town in Mpumalanga, South Africa.
 The farms in the region produce maize, sunflower seeds, sorghum, rye and potatoes.
-The town lies 155 km east of Johannesburg on the N17 National Route.
+The town lies 155 km east of Johannesburg on the N17 national route.

 History

 The town originated on an old farm called Blesbokspruit.
 The town, established in on 12 October 1880, was named after the combined names of the wives of the owners of the farm, Elizabeth du Plooy and Alida Naude.
 It became a municipality in 1921.

 Economy

 Agriculture

 Bethal is famous for its potato industry, and the annual National Potato Festival was held there in early May, but discontinued in 2007.
 Other agriculture includes maize, sunflower seeds, sorghum, rye, oats and barley.
 Animal husbandry includes cattle, dairy and sheep farming.
-Bethal was once the headquarters of AFGRI, and agricultural firm, now based in Centurion but its flour mill remains in the town.
+Bethal was once the headquarters of AFGRI, an agricultural conglomerate, now based in Centurion but its flour mill remains in the town.

+Bethal also previously had a Nestlé manufacturing facility, which has closed down in the mid-2000's.

 Mining

 Bethal lies in South Africa's coal mining region and there are mines close by.
 Exxaro acquired the Total Coal South Africa in 2014 and has five mines in the area.
 Apart from exports, the coal is used in the Eskom power stations that dot the region.